-UK, Dutch accuse 'pariah state' Russia of hacking chemical watchdog
+West accuses 'pariah state' Russia of global hacking campaign

 The United States has sanctioned GRU officers including its chief, Igor Korobov, in 2016 and 2018 for attempted interference in the 2016 U.S. election and cyber attacks.

-“By embarking on a pattern of malicious cyber behaviour, Russia has shown a total disregard for the agreements it helped to negotiate,” Australia’s Prime Minister Scott Morrison said.

-Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling, Idrees Ali, Robin Emmott; Writing by Peter Graff; Editing by Janet Lawrence
+Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling, Idrees Ali, Robin Emmott; Writing by Peter Graff; Editing by Janet Lawrence, Richard Balmforth